Aeronwy Thomas

 Aeronwy Bryn Thomas-Ellis (3 March 1943 – 27 July 2009) was a poet, writer and translator of Italian poetry.
 She was the second child and only daughter of the Welsh poet Dylan Thomas and his wife, Caitlin Macnamara.
-She had two brothers, Llewelyn and Colm, who are also deceased.

 Life

-Born in London, it’s thought Aeronwy Thomas was named after the River Aeron in Cardiganshire, Wales.
-The river banks are near the home of her parents; in 1942 and 1943 they lived intermittently in Plas Gelli, Talsarn.
-Between September 1944 and July 1945, Aeronwy lived with her parents in a bungalow called Majoda; it overlooks the sea in New Quay, Cardiganshire.
+Born in London, Thomas was named after the River Aeron in Cardiganshire, Wales, the banks of which are near the home of her parents.
+She had two brothers, Llewelyn and Colm.
+In 1942 and 1943, they lived intermittently in Plas Gelli, Talsarn.
+Between September 1944 and July 1945, Thomas lived with her parents in a bungalow called Majoda, which overlooks the sea in New Quay, Cardiganshire.

 In May 1949, the family moved to the Boat House, Laugharne, Carmarthenshire, Wales.
-At the age of 10, Aeronwy was enrolled by her mother at the Arts Educational School in Tring, Hertfordshire which is now Tring Park School for the Performing Arts.
-Aeronwy was at Dartington Hall School in Devon for one year in 1958.
-After her father's death in 1953, she and her mother went to Rome, later moving to Sicily after her mother began a relationship with her long term partner Giuseppe Fazio.
+At the age of 10, Thomas was enrolled by her mother at the Arts Educational School in Tring, Hertfordshire which is now Tring Park School for the Performing Arts.
+She was at Dartington Hall School in Devon for one year in 1958.
+After her father's death in 1953, she and her mother went to Rome, later moving to Sicily after her mother began a relationship with her long-term partner Giuseppe Fazio.

-Aeronwy Thomas earned a bachelor's degree in English and comparative religion at Isleworth College, as well as a TEFL diploma at Woking Adult Education College.
+Thomas earned a bachelor's degree in English and comparative religion at Isleworth College, as well as a TEFL diploma at Woking Adult Education College.
 In 2003 she was awarded an honorary fellowship from the University of Wales, Swansea.